 This is due to several factors, as we will be discussing, but the main reason is that Malta’s population has grown significantly in recent years and a lot of people are looking for places to live.
 This creates a high demand and people unfortunately willing to pay large amounts to secure a place

 During the first quarter of 2019, according to the Central Bank of Malta, property prices rose by 4.72%.

 Availability of land is also a massive problem, and as such, Malta is experiencing a new shift where people are building higher due to a lot of land being unavailable to buy and build on.
-There is talk about projects with regards to land reclamation but the discussions are still in the very early stages.
+There is talk about projects with regard to land reclamation, but the discussions are still in the very early stages.

 Another reason for such a boom in property is the impact iGaming had on the Maltese market.
 Malta has become an iGaming hub around the world; and has lately earned itself the moniker of “blockchain island”, with ongoing developments in the fintech and financial services areas reflecting a global boom in cryptocurrency.